-†460.
-DIRECTED TEACHING.
+460. DIRECTED TEACHING-Secondary.
 Professional laboratory experiences for students preparing to teach on the secondary level.
-Taken as one complete quarter's work in conjunction with Methods and Materials of Instruction.
 Arrangements must be made through the department by midterm prior to the quarter during which the directed teaching is to be done.
-Arrangement for directed teaching during the autumn quarter must be made in the spring.
-A weekly seminar and group conference period is provided.
-Twelve credits; autumn, winter, or spring.
+Arrangement for directed teaching the autumn quarter must be made in the spring.
+A weekly seminar and group conference period are provided.
+Available each quarter by permission of the Student Teaching Committee after 12 credits of professional education are completed.
+Maximum, twelve credits.

 461. METHODS OF AUDIO-VISUAL EDUCATION.
 A survey of the methods of instruction through the use of audio-visual aids.
 The course provides training in equipment utilization, integration of techniques into instructional practices and selection and evaluation of audio-visual media.
-Two credits; autumn.
+Two credits.

-462. INSTRUCTIONAL AIDS: PRODUCTION.
-Designed for teachers, audio-visual directors and others interested in laboratory experience in production of instructional aids; emphasis on course-of-study implementation through production techniques feasible at the local level.
-Prerequisite: 461 or equivalent.
-Two credits; winter.
+462. INSTRUCTIONAL AIDS-PRODUCTION.
+Designed for teachers, audio-visual directors and others interested in laboratory experience in the production of instructional aids; emphasis is on course-of-study implementation through production techniques feasible at the local school level.
+By permission of instructor.
+Two credits.